natebrennand/cpp_collections/TUTORIAL.md

 auto empty_collection = Collection<int>();
 ```

-With this emply collection we have a number of member functions.
+With this empty collection we have a number of member functions.
 Let's call the `size()` method.

 ```cpp